 Nabothian cysts are so common that they're considered to be a normal feature of cervical anatomy.
 Your doctor might discover one incidentally during a pelvic exam.
 In general, cervical cysts don't cause symptoms and require no treatment.

 Your doctor might collect a tissue sample (biopsy) to send for lab testing if a cervical cyst or other lesion looks unusual.
-Other red flags include abnormal vaginal bleeding, pelvic pain or pain during intercourse.
+Other concerns include abnormal vaginal bleeding, pelvic pain or pain during sex.